graphql-compose/graphql-compose.github.io/website/versioned_docs/version-7.x.x/basics/understanding-relations.md

 ## Relation via Resolver

 If you need to use the same FieldConfigs in different Types graphql-compose provides the **[Resolver](basics/what-is-resolver.md)** class.
-You may create a Resolver which will define `type`, `args` and `resolve` and reuse it everywhere you need it your Schema.
+You may create a Resolver which will define `type`, `args` and `resolve` and reuse it everywhere you need in your Schema.

 However if you put `posts` resolver in a separate file, you will face another problem